- Home

 Note: It’s important to check with your doctor before adding any new exercises to your routine if you have a specific back injury or other spinal condition.

-We all know that smoking is bad for health, but we might not immediately consider its potential role in back pain.
+We all know smoking is bad for health, but we might not immediately consider its potential role in back pain.

 If you’d like some support and guidance for quitting smoking, check out our article: 7 tips for quitting smoking.